KyunginNa/tuneshare_client/README.md

 ## Description

 This is a mobile application where the user can post their favorite music.
 We are using the Spotify API to provide music data.
-To authenticate users on this app, we are using OAuth.
-Which means that in order to use the app, you have to have an active Spotify account.
-While on the app you can browse all posts, create your own, comment or like on the post or take a look at your profile to see a list of the songs you have previously posted.
-In the Post index you will see the title of the song, the artist, the album cover and you also have the ability to listen to a preview of the song for 30 seconds.
+On the app you can browse all posts, create your own posts, comment or like on the post or take a look at your profile to see a list of the songs you have previously posted.
+In the Feed Screen, you will see the title of the song, the artist, the album cover and you also have the ability to listen to a preview of the song for 30 seconds.

 ## The code